AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO1_SingleInstanceReadOnly.rst

    (see `ANJAY_ERR_* constants <../../api/core_8h.html>`_), aborting the
    sequence early and - if the Read was triggered by a server request - causing the library to respond with returned error code.

-.. topic:: Why both the `supported_rids` list and the `resource_present` handler
-           are necessary?

-   An LwM2M client may be able to handle a Resource that has no default value.
-   Such Resource is always *supported*, but becomes *present* only after an LwM2M Server sets its value first.
-Examples include Default Minimum Period and Default Maximum Period Resources of the LwM2M Server object.

 When the Object Definition is ready, the only thing left to do is registering